-I don't believe I was showing an extraordinary creativity when I thought, early October 2018, that it would be good to have a tool that would generate random associations between my own concepts, not from some vague generic list.
-That's why I was surprised, however, to fail at finding such a tool.
+I don't believe I was showing an extraordinary creativity when I thought that it would be good to have a tool that would generate random associations between my own concepts, not from some vague generic list.
+That's why I was surprised to fail at finding such a tool.
 So I made a very simple program, called cr (here on Github), in an attempt to fill the gap.
 It takes a number of .txt files as input, each file containing a series of concepts, and generates random associations.

 Here are, for instance, some possible outputs:

 (Those are the most publishable out of 6 executions, with my current concepts (Nov 2018)).

 This page is an account of my experience with this method, particularly of the highest quality associations that have been generated.

 First, what is a concept?
 The answer is simple once the purpose of this method is understood: anything that may stimulate your creativity as you wish is eligible.

 To make things clearer, here is the beginning of my list (Nov 2018):